EvanYZhao/EvanYZhao/README.md

    to type this 😅.
 Anyways, less on the topic of bad ideas, I'm currently a sophomore studying Computer Science at UCLA.
 I am incredibly passionate about being able to help people in a indirect, yet impactful way through the code I write.
 As a result, I'm extremely explorative and often find myself dabbling in new languages and interfaces to expand my technical repertoire.
-Even if my projects end up targeting an extraordinarily niche audience, I'm beyond thrilled to know that I'm capable of helping at least one person through their day.
+Even if my projects end up targeting an extraordinarily niche audience, I'm beyond thrilled to know that I'm capable of helping at least one person get through their day.

 <h1>Hobbies 🧳</h1>
 <ul>